manoastudyhub/manoastudyhub.github.io/index.md

     4. [Goals](#Goals)
     4. [Team Bios](#Team-Bios)

-## About Manoa Study Hub
+## Overview

-Manoa Study Hub will eventually provide a platform for students to organize study groups with each other while having in-person interactions in order to work on assignments, projects, or to prepare for tests.
+Manoa Study Hub will eventually provide a platform for students to organize study groups with each other in order to work on assignments, projects, or to prepare for tests.
+We hope that this web application will help students find fellow students and tutors through our create and attend study session features.
+In addition, this web application will help students keep track of current study sessions as well as other students or tutors they've met in previous or future study sessions.

 ## Developer Guide